Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 #### Prerequisites

-At least one variant is created, see [Create variants](#create-variants) or [Add variants](#add-variants).
+At least one variant has been created, see [Create variants](#create-variants) or [Add variants](#add-variants).

 #### Procedure
 *PIM > Products > Tab LIST*

 ![Product list](../../Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the *Variants* drop-down list at the top of the products list and select the **All products** option.
+1. Click the *Variants* drop-down list at the top of the product list and select the **All products** option.
-  All products including the variants are displayed in the products list.
+  All products including the variants are displayed in the product list.

   ![All products](../../Assets/Screenshots/PIM/Products/List/AllProducts.png "[All products]")